 Step 5 – Become listed on the Idaho Certified Nurse Aide Registry

-The last step in becoming approved to work as a CNA in the Gem State is getting your name included to the Idaho Certified Nurse Aide Registry.
-The registry is a list managed by the IDHW that contains the names of all certified nursing assistants in the state.
+Getting your name included to the Idaho Certified Nurse Aide Registry is the final step in the process to become a CNA in Idaho.
+The CNA registry is managed by the IDHW and it is a list of all certified nursing assistants in the state.
 Your name must appear on this listing to be able to work in the state.
-Fortunately, you generally won’t need to do anything at all in order for this to occur.

-Once you have passed the Idaho Nurse Aide Exam, the exam service will alert the registry about your new status.
-In Idaho, you are typically added to the checklist within 10 business days of passing the certification examination.
+Once you have passed the Idaho Nurse Aide Exam, the exam provider will alert the registry about your new status.
+In Idaho, getting added to the list takes about 10 business days after the successful passing of the certification examination.

 Idaho Certified Nurse Aide Registry